dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess-uds.md

 ---
 title: Inter-process communication with gRPC and Unix domain sockets
 author: jamesnk
-description: Learn how to use gRPC for inter-process communication with Unix domain sockets
+description: Learn how to use gRPC for inter-process communication with Unix domain sockets.
 monikerRange: '>= aspnetcore-5.0'
 ms.author: jamesnk
-ms.date: 08/08/2022
+ms.date: 01/18/2023
 uid: grpc/interprocess-uds
 ---
 # Inter-process communication with gRPC and Unix domain sockets